-The Holster Scholar Program is a selective enrichment opportunity available only to first-year Honors students.
+The Holster Scholars Program is a selective enrichment opportunity available only to first-year Honors students.
 The program supports a small number of motivated students who pursue independent research, design, or creative projects during the summer following their first year.
 Holster projects are in-depth, individualized learning experiences pursued under the direction of a faculty mentor.
 Beyond some basic requirements, projects are self-designed.

 Program at a Glance